schwimmfuzzi/restfool/09_receipe.md

 * Model pagination using HATEOAS.

 ## Final note
-Always remember: stelessness empowers you with horizontal scalability - if it really is stateless.
+Always remember: statelessness empowers you with horizontal scalability - if it really is stateless.

 # links